New England’s Iconic Atlantic Cod on the Brink

 Cod was once a critical economic engine for the entire region.
 But today, cod populations linger at their lowest levels ever recorded.
 Cod in the Gulf of Maine and on Georges Bank have collapsed.

 Actions by fishery managers have largely contributed to cod’s demise.
 They have stripped protection for important cod habitat and failed to reduce catch limits to a number that would help the population bounce back.
-And, for too long, fishery managers have delayed the process to ensure monitors are present on all fishing trips.
-This oversight prevents our fisheries from collecting accurate and reliable data on how many cod are actually being caught.
 On top of this, warming waters due to climate change have put Atlantic cod in an even more precarious position.

 The triple threat of overfishing, habitat degradation, and climate change could be the breaking point for Atlantic cod.
 But CLF isn’t standing by and letting our region’s iconic fish – and the fishing families that depend on it – go quietly.
 We’re fighting to restore New England’s founding fish.